Clearing and adjustment 2020

 - Apply through UCAS .

-- Study at one of the top 10 universities in the UK for psychology, according to the 2019 QS World University Rankings.
+- Study on a BPS-accredited course at one of the top 10 universities in the UK for psychology, according to the 2019 QS World University Rankings.

 - Gain practical experience through an integrated 30-hour placement or a full placement year.